 Moroccan-Style Pumpkin Tagine

-Cooking in a tagine is really cool.
-The idea is to use very little liquid in the preparation and cook over low heat for more than an hour – often up to 3-4 hours.
-Whatever you are cooking will release water during the cooking process, but instead of just vaporizing into the air, the steam rises to the top of the narrowed cover.
-The steam cools and distills back into the food below.
-The liquid continues this process during the entire course of cooking and creates an intensely flavored broth.
+The principle of cooking in a tagine is to use small amounts of liquid in the preparation and cook over low heat for more than an hour – often up to 3-4 hours.
+Whatever you are cooking releases water during the cooking process.
+But instead of just

 Subscription Required For This Content

 We recognize some people are not interested in paying for information when they feel comfortable getting something off the internet for free.
 That’s fine – we wish you the best and hope you have a tasty and successful journey.
 We believe there are those, however, who are looking for trusted sources when it comes to cooking…we hope you have found your source in us!

 Our content is available without the support of advertising money.
 We are not influenced in any manner by advertisers or any other marketing arrangement.
 All of our recipes are tested extensively and written in a detailed (and hopefully entertaining) manner.
 We want our customers to trust the information we publish.
 We don’t play any of those marketing games (generating clickbait information, selling customer information to advertisers, etc.) to help our bottom-line.
 This is extremely important to us and something our customers demand.

 Interested?
 Give us a try – register for an annual subscription or simply sign-up for our monthly plan and take your time to go through our information and see if this site is what you are looking for!